nmariya/Vertex-Cover/README.md

 # Vertex-Cover
 ## Objective
 Our aim is to help the local Police department with the installation of security cameras at traffic intersections.
 This is designed as the optimization problem called **Minimum Vertex-Cover** problem, where the idea is to minimize the cameras that needs to be installed for effective monitoring.
+Please find the project [here](https://nmariya.github.io/Vertex-Cover/).
 ## Abstract
 In this project, we have implemented three algorithms to solve the minimum vertex cover problem.
 The first algorithm CNF-SAT-VC is a polynomial time reduction to a CNF-SAT problem and the other two algorithms, namely APPROX-VC-1 and APPROX-VC-2, are approximate approaches.
 To analyse the algorithms' effciency , we collected the results from each algorithm and compared their mean running time as well as the approximate ratio.
 In conclusion, based on the data collected, APPROX-VC-1 turned out to be the best algorithm to solve the vertex cover problem.
 ## What is Minimum Vertex Cover